Liberated Parents/liberated Children

 You Can Stop Fighting With Your Chidren!
 Here is the bestselling book that will give you the know–how you need to be more effective with your children and more supportive of yourself.
 Enthusiastically praised by parents and professionals around the world, the down–to–earth, respectful approach of Faber and Mazlish makes relationships with children of all ages less stressful and more rewarding.
 Their methods of communication, illustrated with delightful cartoons showing the skills in action, offer innovative ways to solve common problems.

-Download Between Parent and Child Book in PDF, Epub and Kindle
+Download Parenting Outside the Lines Book in PDF, Epub and Kindle